MicrosoftDocs/WSL/WSL/setup/environment.md

 ## Set up your favorite code editor

 We recommend using Visual Studio Code or Visual Studio, as they directly support remote development and debugging with WSL.
+Visual Studio Code allows you to use WSL as a full-featured development environment.
+Visual Studio offers native WSL support for C++ cross-platform development.

 ### Use Visual Studio Code